 I didn’t choose a c-section delivery (or a c-section recovery) as part of my birth plan.
 But as the saying goes, life is what happens when you’re busy making other plans.

 Because I was totally convinced I was going to have a vaginal birth, I wasn’t super prepared for a c-section recovery.
 And that included what to wear during the birth, what to wear after a cesarean section and a c section hospital bag.

 This resulted in some frenzied online shopping for comfy dresses, flowing postpartum PJs, and pants with a high waist, including a big collection of postpartum leggings.
 C section attire is all about being not irritating.
-You don’t want anything that irritates your c-section wound or incision site.
+You don’t want anything that irritates your c-section wound or incision site: super comfy (leggings, soft Ts), with loose, flowy stuff when you want to be a bit more stylish.

 For me, it all worked out okay.
 However, if I’m honest, that’s time I really would have rather had to focus on my delightful but fairly needy newborn.